Protecting your Tier 4 or Student Visa

-The University has a duty to record Tier 4 students' attendance on campus and it is a condition of your Tier 4 visa to participate in attendance recording.
+The University has a duty to record students' attendance on campus and it is a condition of your Tier 4 or student visa to participate in attendance recording.

-UKVI can ask for any Tier 4 student's attendance data at any time.
-Students who do not meet minimum attendance requirements will have their Tier 4 sponsorship withdrawn and their visa will be cancelled*.
+UKVI can ask for any Tier 4 or student visa, student's attendance data at any time.
+Students who do not meet minimum attendance requirements will have their Tier 4 or student visa sponsorship withdrawn and their visa will be cancelled*.

-The 'Check-in' and 'Check-out' function SafeZone app for smartphones can be used by Tier 4 students to record their attendance for Tier 4 purposes.
+The 'Check-in' and 'Check-out' function SafeZone app for smartphones can be used by Tier 4 and student visa students to record their attendance for UKVI compliance purposes.

-Tier 4 students are required to record their attendance for Tier 4 purposes at least once each week to show that they are attending the University campus for study.
+Students are required to record their attendance for UKVI compliance purposes at least once each week to show that they are attending the University campus for study.

-It is essential that Tier 4 students record their attendance each week as well as making sure that they go to all their timetabled classes.
+Tier 4 students or students under the new route must record their attendance each week as well as making sure that they go to all their timetabled classes.

-Tier 4 students who do not want to use the SafeZone app for their Tier 4 attendance recording may record their attendance in person each week at the Student Service Centre (Edinburgh Campus) or Administration Office (Scottish Borders Campus).
+Overseas tudents who do not want to use the SafeZone app for their attendance recording may record their attendance in person each week at the Student Service Centre (Edinburgh Campus) or Administration Office (Scottish Borders Campus).

-Most students choose one way of recording their attendance for Tier 4 purposes, but students can use the app in some week and record their attendance in person in other weeks if they wish.
+Most students choose one way of recording their attendance for UKVI compliance purposes, but students can use the app in some week and record their attendance in person in other weeks if they wish.

-*The University will attempt to communicate with Tier 4 students who are not meeting minimum attendance requirements before Tier 4 sponsorship is withdrawn.
+*The University will attempt to communicate with overseas students with Heriot-Watt University visa sponsorship who are not meeting minimum attendance requirements before sponsorship is withdrawn.